3 Card Poker In Las Vegas

 Most of the Las Vegas Strip 3 Card Poker tables have a $15 minimum bet, though $10 is available center strip at Imperial Palace, and at the north end of the strip there are $5 minimums.
 These include Riviera, Circus Circus and Stratosphere.
 The rest of the Las Vegas Strip is mostly $15 minimums, though some of the higher end casinos such as Bellagio, Aria, and Wynn will go to $25 minimum during peak hours.

-Worth noting is 3 Card Poker in Las Vegas is very laidback.
-At Borgata in Atlantic City until recently there were signs on all Pai Gow Poker and 3 Card Poker tables that instructed players were not allowed to converse with one another (talk about fun eh?).
-This rather absurd because as the wizard points out even if you were to know a single hole card of the dealer the odds don’t change enough – knowing 3 cards of a player next to you is not information that would ever warrant changing your play.
+3 Card Poker in Las Vegas is very laidback.
+Until recently, at Borgata in Atlantic City there were signs on all Pai Gow Poker and 3 Card Poker tables that instructed players were not allowed to converse with one another.
+This was rather absurd because, as the wizard points out, even if you were to know a single hole card of the dealer the odds don’t change enough – knowing 3 cards of a player next to you is not information that would ever warrant changing your play.

 I think what makes 3 Card Poker in Vegas so popular is just how fun they make it.
 If you hit a big hand the dealers will get excited, give you a high five (something not allowed in Atlantic City) and help you along in celebrating the win.